אִם יִרְצֶה הַשֵּׁם

 What safety-critical validation requires: mathematical guarantees that constraints hold, regardless of how configurations are composed or ordered.

-3. CUE: A Technical Primer for Security Engineers
+3. CUE: A Technical Primer for Systems Engineers

 3.1 What Makes CUE Different